MMike17/ArtOfRally_DashboardUI/Readme.md

 - **xPositionPercent** : will move the UI horizontally.
 - **yPositionPercent** : will move the UI vertically.
 - **uiScale** : will change the size of the UI.
+- **enableSpeedTilting** : will decide if the dashboard UI tilts with the speed of the car.

 ### Debug